Asthma

 Brown inhalers

-Brown inhalers are usually long-acting corticosteroid inhalers and are taken to prevent asthma symptoms from developing.
+Brown inhalers are typically long-acting corticosteroid inhalers used to prevent asthma symptoms from developing.

 These include: